nathan-yan/deep-gui/README.md

 >net = Net()
 >```

 If you changed anything in the `template.py` file, make sure to save!
-To train and test your network, go to the example directory we’ve made by opening another terminal, navigating to the Gradient directory and entering the commands:
+To train and test your network, go to the example directory we’ve made by opening another terminal, navigating to the deep-gui directory and entering the commands:

 ```
 cd example_workspace